Living Alone Increase

 You will also qualify if you live alone but occasionally take in paying guests (for example, during a local festival).
 However, if you run a bed and breakfast business (even for part of the year) you will not qualify.

 People who live in sheltered accommodation may qualify if they are regarded as living independently within the institution.
 The Department of Employment Affairs and Social Protection provides a list of hostels/homes where Living Alone Increase is payable.
-You will not qualify if you share dormitory accommodation with others, or have supervision or nursing care round-the clock.
+You will not qualify if you share dormitory accommodation with others, or have round-the clock supervision or nursing care.

 People who live in nursing homes will not qualify as they cannot be regarded as living completely or mainly alone.